sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

     ![Error Message](errorMessage.png)

-4. Similarly, if you click on the History tab, you will be able to see a list of statements that you have ran and have the ability to search through them.
+4. Similarly, if you click on the History tab, you will be able to see a list of statements that you have ran along with information about them such as runtime and result.
+Additionally, you have the ability to search through them, as well as double-click on a statement to paste it into your SQL console.

     ![History Tab](historyTab.png)

-    >It is important to note that certain capabilities (listed below) are only available in the web application of SAP HANA database explorer, and are not currently available in the extension.
+    > It is important to note that certain capabilities (listed below) are only available in the web application of SAP HANA database explorer, and are not currently available in the extension.
 A few examples are listed below:
     >
     > * Execute SQL on multiple databases or as a background activity
     > * Global Search